All modern human beings belong to a group known as homo sapiens, meaning “wise man” in Latin.

 3. Reading Improves Memory

 Not only does reading stimulate your brain, but it also serves as a neural workout.
 Neurobiologically speaking, reading turns out to be a very demanding activity.

-When you read, the parts of your brain that are associated with vision, language, and associative are learning to work together incoherence.
+When you read, the parts of your brain that are associated with vision, language, and associative are learning to work together in incoherence.
 By working out your neurons through reading, you actually protect memory from deterioration.

 This study has shown that reading slows the rate of memory deterioration, heightens overall brain function, and even increases memory.